pingidentity/pingidentity-devops-getting-started/docs/overview.md

 ## Deployment examples

-We supply examples for deploying our products as standalone containers, as a stack, as an orchestrated set using Docker Swarm, and as an orchestrated set using Kubernetes.
+We supply examples for deploying our products as standalone containers, as a Docker Compose stack, as an orchestrated set using Docker Swarm, and as an orchestrated set using Kubernetes.

+Use Docker Compose for development, demonstrations, and lightweight orchestration.
+Use Kubernetes for enterprise-level orchestration.

 ## Configuration management